ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

 data T = T
 ```

-The use of identical names for type-level annd term-level entities is called
+The use of identical names for type-level and term-level entities is called
 *punning*.

 At use sites, GHC infers which `T` is referred to from context: